abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

     Password: "Generated_password"
 ```

-## Accessing Wazuh
+## Accessing `Wazuh`
-To access Wazuh, you should establish an SSH proxy through the DMZ, as we covered previously.
+To access `Wazuh`, you should establish an SSH proxy through the DMZ, as we covered previously.
 Once established, visit https://192.168.20.6.

 <p align="center">
   <img src="images/Waz_login.png">